 Getting your property on the market involves quite a bit of work.
 Firstly the agent will ask you to sign a contract.
 This varies from company to company.
 Make sure you read it as it will detail what your paying, when and the service your buying.

-With that out of the way, your agent might ask you to invest some time and money in staging your home.
+With that out of the way, your agent might ask you to invest some time and money in staging your home (start with our guide: what is home staging?).
 In short, the art of staging is trying to make a property attractive to a wide range of buyers.